 Run the program ‘MinGW-w64 Win64 Shell’ from the start menu.

-Update the system packages, as per the instructions:
+Update the system packages:

 At time of writing, this MSYS2 system update will give a number of instructions, including: terminating the terminal when the update is completed, and modifying the shortcuts for executing the shell(s).
 Although these instructions are not as prominent as they could be, it is vital that they are followed correctly!